JunkyPic/loginSystem/README.md

 A simple (probably not so secure) Login Script

-Cookies are required for this form to work so please turn them on if they aren't already on

 A few things to note and some TODOs:
    - SOON - Trademark - See this link for clarification - http://www.wowwiki.com/Soon